26 September, 2020

 A portlet is a small application to fulfill the requirement of a certain domain.
 Inter portlet communication is supported under the Liferay portal.
 Portlet supports the hot deployment feature of Liferay Portal.

-EXT: EXT is used to customize and extend the Liferay portal.
-EXT builds a new ROOT web app and replaces it by a huge build mechanism your existing Liferay portal.
+EXT is used to customize and extend the Liferay portal.
+EXT builds a new ROOT web app and replaces it with a huge build mechanism on your existing Liferay portal.

 The Liferay EXT Environment is where you would ideally make changes to the portal itself.
 In other words, this is where you customize or “extend” the portal.
 You may ask, “Why can’t we just make the changes to the portal source directly?”
 The answer is that you technically CAN, but if and when you have to upgrade, you will have a tough time sorting out what is out-of-the-box and what is customized.
 EXT Environment keeps things separate.